urbanopt/openstudio-prototype-loads/README.md

 * Open the `pat-project` in OpenStudio's Parametric Analysis Tool (PAT).
 The initial data was created with PAT Version 3.0.1.
 * Run the simulations in PAT.
 * After the simulations complete, click on the Results cloud to download all the results locally.
 This is required to allow for post processing the results.
+* Run `python post-process.py` to parse the results, update file names and info with building types, and save the results to the loads folder.

 ### Updating Measures

 Updating measures requires the user to update the PAT measures.
 Note that the OpenStudio DOE Prototype Building and